 Those who are interested in applying should send:

-- a two-page (max) summary of a research project for which they would need to be in this geographic area;
+- Two-page (max) summary of a research project for which they would need to be in this geographic area

-- two alternative dates for the fellowship, which must be started and completed within the following period: September 15th-November 15th, 2014;
+- Two alternative dates for the fellowship, which must be started and completed within the following period: September 15th-November 15th, 2015

 The Charles and Joan Alberto Italian Studies Institute was founded in 2003 with the mission of coordinating Seton Hall University's many activities relating to Italian and Italian American history and culture, to sponsor cultural events and to promote curriculum development and community outreach.
 Our visiting fellowship has been established to promote scholarly exchanges and further develop the scope of academic activities offered in Italian Studies at Seton Hall University.
 Candidates must be fluent in both English and Italian.

 Applications should be sent to Dr. Gabriella Romani, Director of the Alberto Italian Studies Institute at by March 13th, 2015.
 A selection of three finalists will be contacted for an informal interview (by phone or skype) and the selected candidate will be announced by the end of April 2015.